scholzj/terraform-aws-kubernetes/README.md

 ## Including the module

-Although it can be run on its own, the main value is that it can be included into another Terraform configuration which is using Kubeadm.
+Although it can be run on its own, the main value is that it can be included into another Terraform configuration.

 ```hcl
 module "kubernetes" {